University of Bergen

 For students from outside the EU/EEA, the regulations are that a residence permit for studies must be applied for before entry.
 This is also called a study permit.
 UiB’s Division of Student Affairs and the UiB Student Pages provide information and practical support for all students through this process, including advice on getting a visa renewal, etc.

 Courses at UiB use different forms of examination such as written examinations, assigned exam papers, take-home examinations and oral examinations.
 The type of examination may vary according to the subject.
 Many courses require students to complete mandatory assignments (e.g. lab work or methodological assignments) or a term paper before being permitted to take examinations.
-Course may also offer continuous assessment throughout the semester.
+Courses may also offer continuous assessment throughout the semester.
 The examination or assessment type, and the grading scale (A-F or pass/fail), are listed in the course description of every course.

 Students register for examination in addition to registering for the courses, but at the same time and students can withdraw from the examination as late as 2 weeks before the exam date.
-It is possible to register for the same exam three times (with a few exceptions), so that allows two resits of an exam.
+It is possible to register for the same exam three times (with a few exceptions), so that allows two resits for each exam.
 Failure to withdraw from an exam registration before the 2 week deadline counts as one of three possible exam registrations.
 Students can appeal the result obtained for an examination, within three weeks of announcement of the results.
 Complaints are made to the Faculty Information Centre, and handled at the Faculty level.

 UiB is very strict about correct use of sources during examinations, and several systems are in use to check for cases of plagiarism (e.g. Euphorus).
 Students can receive a failing grade, or can even be expelled from the UiB for plagiarism.